GetSimpl/cloudlift/README.md

 ```
 4. Service configuration with http interface without AWS CW logging.

-`Note: Do not use `logging: false` in production.
+`Note: Do not use `logging: null` in production.
 Once conatiner deleted all logs will be lost`.

+logging configuration should be one of the following: `awslog`, `fluentd`,`null`

 ```json
   {
       "notifications_arn": "<SNS Topic ARN>",